jpavley/Painless/readme.md

 - John Pavley, head of product & engineering for News Corp.
 - This is how I learned to code, 35 years ago.
-- Just dive in with a tutorial, follow along as best you can, ask a lot of questions, develop an intuitive understanding before you a theoretical one.
+- Just dive in with a tutorial, follow along as best you can, ask a lot of questions, develop an intuitive understanding before a theoretical one.

 ## Table of Contents